aaayumi/100-days-of-code/log.md

 Day 8: February 15, 2017

-+Today's Progress: Build a Random Quote Machine from FreeCodeCamp.
++**Today's Progress**: Build a Random Quote Machine from FreeCodeCamp.

-+Today's Work Build a Random Quote Machine
++**Today's Work** Build a Random Quote Machine

-Thoughts: Making something is more interesting than reading or following tutorials.
+**Thoughts:**: Making something is more interesting than reading or following tutorials.
 I need to add 'twitter share button' tomorrow!

+Day 9: February 17, 2017

++**Today's Progress**: Worked on Weather app from FreeCodeCamp and Character List in PHP.

++**Today's Work**
+ Weather app
+ Character List

+**Thoughts:**
+I could get feedback about CharacterList today.
+It motivated me to work on it again.
+I want to finish it with basic features.